smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-- I wrote this entire talk last night, so don't do what I did today.
+- I wrote this entire talk last night, so don't do that.

 - But, also, avoid the temptation to make last minute revisions to a real talk.
 - You won't be used to them by the next day.
 - Better to go with what you know than flub something that might've been slightly better.